Eastfjords to Reykjavík - 9 Days

 DAY 2: THE EASTFJORDS TO ONE OF ICELAND'S MOST REMOTE AREAS

 How about checking out some remote parts of Iceland?
 Start your day by going to Jökulsá á Dal river, once one of the biggest glacial rivers in Iceland, but now very much changed because of the Kárahnjúkar hydroelectric power plant.
 There is a viewpoint at the eastern edge of the bridge with great views into the gorge, which is 70 m wide and 40 m deep.
 Go to Egilsstaðir town and enjoy beautiful views of the sea and the surrounding mountains from the village's natural harbour.
 You might want a quick soak in the thermal pool close by in Selárdalur before carrying on with your day.
 Next up: Hellisheiði mountain road, which is only open to traffic during the summer months.
 Stay safe and enjoy the astonishing views and breathtaking landscape before reaching the remote fishing village of Vopnafjörður.
-End the day by visiting the northernmost village of Iceland, Raufarhöfn, before reaching Kópasker.
-The flat lowlands of Melrakkaslétta peninsula is a haven for bird watchers.
+End your day in some of the most remote parts of Iceland, including Langanes peninsula where you can enjoy a pleasant hike around its moors, lakes and marshes, and the small fishing village of Þórshöfn, named after the Norse god of thunder, Þór ("Thor").
+Final point of the day is Kópasker, the right place if you are more inclined towards wildlife as bird-watching is particularly lively in the area, especially by Melrakkaslétta peninsula.

 DAY 3: EUROPE'S MOST POWERFUL WATERFALL AND LAKE MÝVATN